 The William and Maymie Kimes Collection

-A home is needed for the books, magazine articles, newspaper clippings, posters, letters, and photographs.
-Some items are inscribed by Muir.
-The present Visitor Center at the John Muir National Historic Site in Martinez, California has limited space for display, study, interpretation and administration.
+Among the items are books, magazine articles, newspaper clippings, posters, letters, and photographs.
+Some are inscribed by Muir.
+Selected items from the selection are periodically displayed in the home at the John Muir National Historic Site.
+The collection includes:

 - 112 books by John Muir